ohoachuck/wwdc-downloader/README.md

 **wwdcDownloader.swift** script is a Swift script that should **work out of the box** without any needs of extra software or development package.

+/!\ WARNING: script seems to crash with Swift version 2363 (xcode-select --version) /!\

 ** **

 Its main purpose is to let you bulk download all WWDC session **videos**, **pdf resources** and **sample codes** in one shot.